UK records 93,045 new Covid cases and 111 deaths

+Boris Johnson called the omicron variant ‘a very serious threat to us now’

+A record number of UK Covid cases has been confirmed for the third day in a row, with 93,045 infections over the last 24 hours — and 111 more deaths.

-The figure marks an increase from the 88,376 new cases identified on Wednesday.
-Over the last seven days, 477,229 new infections have been recorded, and 794 people have died.
+The figure marks another sharp increase from the 88,376 new cases identified on Thursday.

-The highest new case numbers so far were recorded as the UK Health Security Agency confirmed an additional 3,201 omicron cases, taking the total number to 14,909.
+The highest new case numbers so far were recorded as the UK Health Security Agency confirmed an additional 3,201 Omicron variant cases, taking the total number to 14,909.

-Separate figures published by the Office for National Statistics show there have now been 172,000 deaths registered in the UK where Covid-19 was mentioned on the death certificate.

-Boris Johnson called the omicron variant “a very serious threat to us now” during a visit to a vaccination centre in Hillingdon, west London, on Friday.
+Boris Johnson called the omicron variant “a very serious threat to us now” during a visit to a vaccination centre in Hillingdon, west London.
 He also urged people to get their booster jabs.

 In Scotland, First Minister Nicola Sturgeon warned that a “tsunami” of omicron cases is hitting the country.
 51.4% of Covid-19 cases in Scotland are likely to be omicron, with a predicted R number of above four.